23053027-ANKITT/Face_Mask_Detection/README.md

-# Face_Mask_Detection
+# Face Mask Detection

-Real-time face mask detection using a custom CNN with TensorFlow and OpenCV
+This project implements a face mask detection system using a custom Convolutional Neural Network (CNN) built with TensorFlow and OpenCV.

+## Status
+Project initialized.
+Dataset preparation in progress.